BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 - In the Species Customization pane, you can now select where the species Files are stored.
   - They can be organized in sub-folders, and will be displayed with their sub-folders.
   - The file Name (on the left) is used as key, and will be updated to include the sub-folders.
 This to avoid two species having the same key.
-- An introduction text file can be added to the same directory as the species, with the same file name and the extension “.intro.txt.”
+- An introduction text file can be added to the same directory as the species, with the same file name and the extension ".intro.txt."
   - It will be displayed when you start a new game with this species.

 25-10-04 (BR)